 Bob Quinn, DAOM, LAc

-Bob Quinn has been studying various Japanese acupuncture, moxa, and bodywork styles since 1999.
+Bob has been studying various Japanese acupuncture, moxa, and bodywork styles since 1999.
 He has found an eclectic way to incorporate elements of these styles into a coherent whole.
 Much of his clinical work is now done with teishin, moxa and bodywork instead of normal insertive acupuncture.
 Until recently he taught full-time in the School of Classical Chinese Medicine at NUNM in Portland, OR.